zenphyraell/zenphyraell/README.md

 I'm an artist (˶ᵔ ᵕ ᵔ˶) I don't post my art that much haha !
 I might include an art piece here if ever

-note that if I’m playing on laptop I might react late… sighs.
-I usually play on mobile. apologies !!
+note: if I’m playing on laptop, I’m pretty slow to react… I usually play on mobile. apologies !!

 have a good day ! °❀⋆.ೃ࿔*:･